ifm/documentation/GeneralDoc/minAmplitude.md

 ## Description

-An 3D image taken with the O3R-Camera-Head contains several information.
+A 3D image taken with the O3R-Camera-Head contains several information.
 Distance information is one, but also amplitude.
 For each pixel, the amplitude value represents about how much light was received.
 This kind of image is called `amplitude image`.

 Amplitude image: